Melancholy Goes Up To 11

 ⭐️⭐️⭐️⭐️⭐️

-The Cure’s new album is finally here, and it might be their work yet.
+The Cure’s new album is finally here, and it might be their best work yet.
 We have waited 16 long years for this record to come to fruition and now that it has transpired, we can simply listen.
 Listen to its brilliance, its morbid wonderfulness, its bastion of ethereal soundscapes and its solemnly sentimental search for hope.
 This masterpiece is the weighted blanket we needed to slumber in front of the fireplace and forget about the world for a while.
 It’s our warmth and our strength and our reluctance to deal all together in a black little package.
 The legendary trailblazers of goth are completely back on top with Songs Of A Lost World.

 The album is full of sound many well produced sounds that help frame the lyrics in a symphonic way.
 There are long build ups and bridges before words are uttered.
 A landscape of sweet and somber melodies encapsulates the macabre of frontman Robert Smith’s soft voice.
 This is the first studio album for guitarist Reeves Gabrels and he understood the assignment.
 His waning tones help build an anticipation and a tension that is then broken by Smith’s croons.